Polish Copernicus Society of Naturalists

-Polish Copernicus Society of Naturalists (Polskie Towarzystwo Przyrodników im.
+The Polish Copernicus Society of Naturalists (Polskie Towarzystwo Przyrodników im.
 Kopernika) is a Polish scientific society for natural sciences researchers.

 History

 The society was founded in 1875 in Lviv on the initiative of natural sciences researchers in Lviv under the leadership of Feliks Kreutz (geologist), Bronisław Radziszewski (chemist) and Julian Niedźwiedzki (mineralogist and geologist).
 The first president was Feliks Kreutz, professor of mineralogy at the Lviv University.
-The name of the Society commemorates Nicolaus Copernicus.
+The name of the society commemorates Nicolaus Copernicus.

-The Society is a non-profit organization.
+The society is a non-profit organization.
 Its main aim is to promote research and achievements of natural sciences.
 The area of interest is mainly biology (including neuroscience), medicine, physics, chemistry, geography, geology (including speleology), meteorology and science education.
-The Society organizes scientific and popular scientific conferences, e.g. Brain Awareness Week (in Cracow and Szczecin), and the Biological Olympiad, a competition for Polish high school students.
-It publishes two journals - from 1876 'Kosmos.
+The society organizes scientific and popular scientific conferences, e.g. Brain Awareness Week (in Kraków and Szczecin), and the Biological Olympiad, a competition for Polish high school students.
+It publishes two journals: from 1876 'Kosmos.
 Problemy Nauk Biologicznych' (the title in English translation: Cosmos.
-Problems of Biological Sciences) and since 1882 - 'Wszechświat.
+Problems of Biological Sciences) and since 1882 'Wszechświat.
 Pismo Przyrodnicze' (the title in English: The Universe.
 Magazine of Nature).

-The Main Board of the Society is located in Cracow.
-It has six local branches in Cracow, Łódź, Wrocław, Szczecin, Lublin and Rzeszów.
+The main board of the society is located in Kraków.
+It has six local branches in Kraków, Łódź, Wrocław, Szczecin, Lublin and Rzeszów.